rolandyuwy/tp/docs/DeveloperGuide.md

 #### Implementation

-The sorting feature consists of three commands, `SortDescCommand`, `SortExpiryCommand` and `SortPriorityCommand` which extend `Command`.
+The sort feature consists of three commands, `SortDescCommand`, `SortExpiryCommand` and `SortPriorityCommand` which extend `Command`.

 The sorting order is in accordance to what is likely the most useful order for the user.

-Thus, `SortDescCommand` sorts the list of food displayed by description, then by expiry date from oldest to newest, followed by priority from `HIGH` to `LOW`.
+Thus, `SortDescCommand` sorts the list of food by description, with items of the same description sorted by expiry date from oldest to newest, and items of the same description and expiry date sorted by priority from `HIGH` to `LOW`.

-Similarly, `SortExpiryCommand` sorts the list of food displayed by expiry date from oldest to newest, followed by priority from `HIGH` to `LOW`, followed by description.
+Similarly, `SortExpiryCommand` sorts the list of food by expiry date from oldest to newest, with items of the same expiry date sorted by priority from `HIGH` to `LOW`, and items of the same expiry date and priority sorted by description.

-Similarly, `SortPriorityCommand` sorts the list of food displayed by priority from `HIGH` to `LOW`, followed by expiry date from oldest to newest, followed by description.
+Similarly, `SortPriorityCommand` sorts the list of food by priority from `HIGH` to `LOW`, with items of the same priority sorted by expiry date from oldest to newest, and items of the same priority and expiry date sorted by description.

-When the commands are executed by calling `SortDescCommand#execute(Model model)` or `SortExpiryCommand#execute(Model model)` or `SortPriorityCommand#execute(Model model)`, the `versionedFoodInventory` attribute in `model` is sorted.
+When the sort commands are executed by calling `SortDescCommand#execute(Model model)` or `SortExpiryCommand#execute(Model model)` or `SortPriorityCommand#execute(Model model)`, the `versionedFoodInventory` attribute in `model` is sorted, which hence permanently sorts the `internalList` attribute in `UniqueFoodList`.

-This is done so by calling `model#sortFoodInventory(Comparator<Food>... comparators)` method in `model` with the relevant `comparators` for sorting.
+This is done so by calling `model#sortFoodInventory(Comparator<Food>... comparators)` method in `model` which takes in a variable number of relevant `comparators` in order to sort the food list.

-`model#setSortingComparators(Comparator<Food>[] sortingComparators)` and `userPref#setSortingComparatorsDescription(String sortingComparatorsDescription)` are then called to save the sorting information.
+Following which, `model#setSortingComparators(Comparator<Food>[] sortingComparators)` and `userPref#setSortingComparatorsDescription(String sortingComparatorsDescription)` are called to save the sorting information in the user's `preferences.json` file.

+When invalid sorting information is read from `preferences.json` file, an error message will be displayed in the Result Box of the GUI, and the stored sorting order will be set to the default sorting: by description.

-Sorting of the `versionedFoodInventory` attribute in `model` is reflected in the GUI when `MainWindow` calls `logic#getFilteredFoodList()`.
+Sorting of the `versionedFoodInventory` attribute in `model` is reflected in the GUI dynamically when `MainWindow` calls `logic#getFilteredFoodList()`.

 The following sequence diagram illustrates how the command `sortdesc` works: